MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1910.md

 ### Remove Intune subscription (hybrid MDM)

 <!-- SCCMDocs-pr#4253 -->
 The hybrid MDM service offering is retired as of September 1, 2019.
-If your Configuration Manager site had a Microsoft Intune Subscription, you need to remove it.
-For more information, see [Remove hybrid MDM](/configmgr/mdm/understand/hybrid-mobile-device-management#remove-hybrid-mdm).
+If your Configuration Manager site had a Microsoft Intune subscription, you need to remove it.
+For more information, see [Remove hybrid MDM](/configmgr/mdm/understand/what-happened-to-hybrid#remove-hybrid-mdm).

 ### Run the setup prerequisite checker